song682/bop-integration-catifized/README.md

     * Made the Biome Finder recipe harder by making it require Celestial Crystals and Ghastly Souls.
     * Added a recipe to craft Rotten Flesh out of Chunks of Flesh and Eyebulbs.
     * Added an option to lower the spawn rate of nether wasp hives.
+    * Remove decrease koru rarity for it is incompatible with modern 1.7.10 mixin environment. (*)

 * Thaumcraft
     * Allow Silverwood trees to spawn all BOP biomes that are forests or plains.
     * Add Aspects to some BOP items that were missing them.
 * Industrialcraft 2
-    * The former Industrialcraft 2 integratiion chunk is removed for the reason that can't compatibility in modern 1.7.10 mixin environment.
+    * The former Industrialcraft 2 integratiion chunk is removed for the reason that can't compatible in modern 1.7.10 mixin environment. (*)

 ## **Requirements**
 * [Biomes O' Plenty for 1.7.10](https://minecraft.curseforge.com/projects/biomes-o-plenty)